aayushmishraaa/MistEngine/README.md

-# MistEngine - 3D Engine with Sun-like Lighting
+# MistEngine - 3D Engine

 MistEngine is a simple 3D engine that demonstrates basic lighting and shadow rendering using OpenGL.
 It features a sun-like directional light that casts shadows on a plane below a rotating cube.